azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

            'api-key': '<YOUR-ADMIN-API-KEY>' }
    ```

-   If you get ConnectionError `"Failed to establish a new connection"`, verify that the api-key is a primary or secondary admin key, and that all leading and trailing characters (`?` and `/`) are in place.

 4. In the third cell, formulate the request.
 This GET request targets the indexes collection of your search service and selects the name property of existing indexes.

    ```python